Universal Freezing Transitions of Dipole-Conserving Chains

-In the case of general finite $d$, the ``clusters'' become groups of neighbouring sites with occupancies $d-1$.
-The first step of the algorithm removes any cluster of $k-2$ sites, and the second step removes any clusters of even one site, as it results in a state where no sites aside from boundary pile-ups have occupancy $d-1$.
-The third step then completes the expansion to the BES.
+In the case of general finite $d$, the ``clusters'' become groups of neighbouring sites each containing $d-1$ particles.
+Using steps essentially identical to the ones above, one shows that the first step of the algorithm removes any cluster of $k-2$ sites, and the second step removes any clusters of even one site because it results in a state where no sites aside from boundary particle stacks have occupancy $d-1$.
+The third step then completes the expansion to the PC extended state.
 The proof of the general $d$ algorithm is almost identical to that presented above for $d=2$.